ramadiaz/xanny-go/SWAGGER_SETUP.md

 ## Conclusion

-The Swagger/OpenAPI documentation is now fully integrated into the Xanny Go Template API.
+The Swagger/OpenAPI documentation is now fully integrated into the Xanny Go API.
 Developers can:

 - View interactive API documentation
 - Test endpoints directly from the UI